President Trump May Win His Long Crusade Against Banning Asbestos

-As previously reported by The Inquisitr, it’s possible that asbestos could soon find its way back into building materials in the United States due to new EPA guidelines.
+As previously reported by the Inquisitr, it’s possible that asbestos could soon find its way back into building materials in the United States due to new EPA guidelines.
 This follows on the heels of the agency’s decision to no longer factor any asbestos impacts and health risks from existing usage into their future evaluations of the toxic substance.

-Media sources have widely debated what this could mean for the nation’s future health, ranging from The Washington Post’s incendiary take entitled “Make America Asbestos Again” all the way to Slate claiming that the Trump Administration couldn’t bring back asbestos, “even if it wanted to.”
+Media sources have widely debated what this could mean for the nation’s future health, ranging from The Washington Post’s incendiary take titled “Make America Asbestos Again” all the way to Slate claiming that the Trump administration couldn’t bring back asbestos, “even if it wanted to.”

 Fact-checking site Snopes is in the middle of this contentious back-and-forth and has verified that recent media reports about increased asbestos usage are “mostly true.”
 Per Snopes, the EPA has, in fact, put a new framework into place that could enable more asbestos in the U.S., but the agency will be assessing any new usage requests from manufacturers on a case-by-case basis.